-VILPE improves the management of energy flows with major investment in geothermal energy
+VILPE improves the management of energy flows with major investment in ground source energy

-VILPE Oy is making a major investment in improving the management of energy flows in its Mustasaari factory by replacing oil with geothermal heat.
+VILPE Oy is making a major investment in improving the management of energy flows in its Mustasaari factory by replacing oil with ground source energy.
 This is apparently the first time that waste heat from production machinery can be used efficiently for heating properties.
 At the same time, efficient cooling and heat storage are combined with the system.

-VILPE Oy, a manufacturer of ventilation and special roofing supplies, is replacing oil with geothermal energy.
-The new solutions differ from the conventional geothermal power plant, and are being introduced in order to make full use of waste heat from plastic manufacturing machines.
+VILPE Oy, a manufacturer of ventilation and special roofing supplies, is replacing oil with ground source heat pumps.
+The new solutions differ from the conventional ground source power plant, and are being introduced in order to make full use of waste heat from plastic manufacturing machines.
 This would not be possible without an idea from Tammi Kiinteistötekniikka in Vaasa.

 “The new solution will make almost full use of waste heat and store it in the ground.
 In a nutshell, it is a question of managing waste heat and energy flows for the entire factory”, says Tammi Kiinteistötekniikka managing director Juhani Tammi.

-Waste heat is already used for heating the VILPE plant, but investing in geothermal energy is a leap forward.
+Waste heat is already used for heating the VILPE plant, but investing in ground source energy is a leap forward.

 “With the new type of connection, the heat pump can be controlled in a more versatile way so that the power of the entire heat pump can be used for cooling.
 This allows waste heat to be recovered more effectively”, says Tammi Kiinteistötekniikka energy specialist Mikko Pieskä.